Kayaba Ka-1: Operational history

-The first Ka-1 (the repaired Kellett KD-1A), first took off from Tamagawa Airfield on May 26, 1941.
-In the following Army trials, performance was deemed excellent.
-Originally, it was planned to send the Ka-1 to spot for the artillery units based in mainland China, but the change of the course of War in that theater rendered those plans meaningless.
-Instead, a few Ka-1 were sent to the Philippines to perform the duties of liaison aircraft as replacements for the Kokusai Ki-76.
-After some time, the IJA finally decided on the best use of these unique aircraft, and the majority of Ka-1 and Ka-2 were pressed into service as anti-submarine patrol aircraft.
-Pilot training for this speciality started in July 1943, with the first batch of ten pilots graduating in February 1944; followed by another batch of forty pilots in September 1944.
+Originally, Japanese military planners had intended to send the Ka-1 to spot for the artillery units based in mainland China, however, the changing fortunes of the Second World War rendered those plans meaningless.
+Instead, a few Ka-1s were sent to the Philippines to perform the duties of liaison aircraft as replacements for the Kokusai Ki-76.

+In response to rising shipping losses, the IJA opted to use the autogyro for its response.
+Specifically, the service decided to allocate the majority of its Ka-1 and Ka-2 as carrier aircraft, their short take-off requirements making them well suited to flying from compact flight decks.
+To work around the restrictive payload capacity of the standard Ka-1, seaborne aircraft were typically operated as single-seaters while the weight saving from eliminating the second seat was reallocated towards the carriage of a pair of 60 kg depth charges, making them suitably equipped for performing anti-submarine patrol duties.
+The IJA's naval experimentation caught the attention of several officials within the Imperial Japanese Navy (IJN), such as Vice Admiral Jisaburō Ozawa, which led to an IJN evaluation of the type that made use of the original prototype.
+The IJN's technical board found that the Ka-1 and its higher payload capacity was more suited to their needs than the Ka-2.
+Ozawa advocated for the type's deployment, seeing its anti-submarine capabilities as filling a vacant niche for the protection of Japanese carriers when out of range of friendly land-based anti-submarine aircraft.

-Originally, the plan was to deploy the Ka-1/Ka-2 from 2D-class cargo ships to spot enemy submarines, but these ships turned out to be too cramped for operations; therefore the Ka-1/Ka-2 unit was assigned to the Army-operated assault ship Akitsu Maru from August 1944 until her sinking in November 1944.
+Operationally, the IJA's initial plan was to deploy the Ka-1/Ka-2 from 2D-class cargo ships to spot enemy submarines, but these ships turned out to be too cramped for such operations to be feasible.
+Therefore, the Ka-1/Ka-2 unit was assigned to the Army-operated assault ship Akitsu Maru from August 1944 until her sinking in November 1944.
 From 17 January 1945, ASW patrols were resumed from an airstrip on Iki Island with a maintenance base located at Gannosu Airfield in Fukuoka prefecture.
 ASW patrols also started from May 1945 from Izuhara airfield on Tsushima Island.
 These missions helped to protect one of the last operational Japanese sea lanes between the ports of Fukuoka and Pusan.
-Eventually, U.S. carrier-based aircraft began to appear even in the Tsushima Strait, so, in June 1945, the Ka-1/Ka-2 units were relocated to Nanao base on the Noto Peninsula in the Sea of Japan, operating from there until the end of the war.
-The Ka-1/Ka-2 did not directly sink any submarines during the war, but they were well-regarded for spotting enemy submarines and reporting their positions.
+Eventually, U.S. carrier-based aircraft began to appear even in the Tsushima Strait, thus, in June 1945, the Ka-1/Ka-2 units were relocated to Nanao base on the Noto Peninsula in the Sea of Japan, operating from there until the end of the conflict.

+The Ka-1/Ka-2 did not directly sink any submarines during the war, however, the type was well-regarded for spotting numerous enemy submarines and reporting their positions.